DIY Pumpkin Spice Candles

 Start with one-minute intervals in the microwave, removing the wax to stir it each time.
 I just use a fork, and it goes into the dishwasher with everything else when I’m done.

 Once your wax is completely melted, test it with a digital thermometer.
 The target temperature is between 175-185 degrees.
+Use a digital thermometer like this one to check.
 If you’re planning to add wax dye, I recommend going toward the higher end of this range to melt and fully incorporate the wax dye chips.

 3. Add Wax Dye